DanielBrito/polymapp/README.md

 🛠️ PROJECTS: List of projects I'm involved in and intend to develop.

 ✅ AGENDA: List of daily activities.
 I don't stipulate time, because everything is so unpredictable, I just write down all the goals and try to complete them.

-👨 PROFILES: List of all accounts I own, including the link and the specification of each one.

 📺 WATCHING: List of movies, documentaries, series and animes I'm watching as well as the ones I plan to watch.